Economy of Croatia: 2021

-In July 2021 projection was improved to 5.4% due to the strong outturn in the first quarter and the positive high-frequency indicators concerning consumption, construction, industry and tourism prospects.
+In July 2021 projection was improved to 5.4% due to the strong upturn in the first quarter and the positive high-frequency indicators concerning consumption, construction, industry and tourism prospects.
 In November 2021 Croatia outperformed these projections and the real GDP growth was calculated to be 8.1% for the year 2021, improving its projection of 5.4% GDP growth made in July.
 The recovery was supported by strong private consumption, the better-than-expected performance of tourism and the ongoing resilience of the export sector.
 Preliminary data point to tourism-related expenditure already exceeding 2019 levels, which has been supportive of both employment and consumption.
-Exports of goods have also continued to perform strongly (up 43%yoy in 2Q21) pointing to resilient competitiveness.
-Expressed in euros, Croatian merchandise exports in the first nine months of 2021 amounted to 13.3 billion euros, an annual increase of 24.6 per cent.
-At the same time, imports rose 20.3 per cent to 20.4 billion euros.
-The coverage of imports by exports for the first nine months is 65.4 per cent.
-This made 2021 Croatian export's record year as the score from 2019 was exceeded by 2 billion euros.
+Exports of goods have also continued to perform strongly (up 43% year-on-year in 2Q21) pointing to resilient competitiveness.
+Croatian merchandise exports in the first nine months of 2021 amounted to €13.3 billion, an annual increase of 24.6%.
+At the same time, imports rose 20.3% to €20.4 billion.
+The coverage of imports by exports for the first nine months is 65.4%.
+This made 2021 Croatian export's record year as the trade off-set from 2019 was exceeded by €2 billion.

 Exports recovered in all major markets, more precisely with all EU countries and CEFTA countries.
 Specifically, on the EU market, only a lower export result is recorded in relations with Sweden, Belgium and Luxembourg.
 Italy is again the main market for Croatian products, followed by Germany and Slovenia.
 Apart from the high contribution of crude oil that Ina sends to Hungary to the Mol refinery for processing, the export of artificial fertilizers from Petrokemija also has a significant contribution to growth.

-For 2022, the Commission revised downwards its projection for Croatia's economic growth to 5.6% from 5.9% previously predicted in July 2021.
+For 2022, the European Commission revised downwards its projection for Croatia's economic growth to 5.6% from 5.9% previously predicted in July 2021.
 Commission again confirmed that the volume of Croatia's GDP should reach its 2019 level during 2022, while in 2023 the GDP will grow by 3.4%.
-The Commission warned that the key downside risks stem from Croatia's relatively low vaccination rates, which could lead to stricter containment measures, and continued delays of the earthquake-related reconstruction.
-On the upside, Croatia's entry into the Schengen area and euro adoption towards the end of the forecast period could benefit investment and trade.
+The Commission warned that the key downside risks stem from Croatia's relatively low vaccination rates, which could lead to stricter containment measures, and continued delays of the 2020 earthquake-related reconstruction.
+Croatia's entry into the Schengen area and euro adoption towards the end of the forecast period could benefit investment and trade.